liuzhousi/FPGC4/Documentation/docs/progress.md

 - Write a platformer game
 - Create a pattern and palette table generator
 - Add logo to boot screen animation in bootloader
+- Add a custom syntax highlighting for the assembly language.
 - Create webpage on b4rt.nl with documentation, since this file is getting pretty big
 - Create a web server with W5500 chip
 - Write an OS